-Latest research shows two items are key to decrease symptoms and prolong survival for LMC patientsApril 22nd, 2013 in Cancer /
+Latest research shows two items are key to decrease symptoms and prolong survival for LMC patientsApril 22, 2013 in Medicine & Health / Cancer

 Lung cancer is one of the most common primary cancers that cause leptomeningeal carcinomatosis (LMC), when cancer spreads to the membranes surrounding the spinal cord and brain.
 Cases of LMC have increased because of the improved survival of lung cancer patients with the help of new advances in treatment.
 This is the type of cancer diagnosis facingValerie Harper, who played Rhonda on "The Mary Tyler Moore Show."